ocvt/aws/README.md

 2. Run `ansible-playbook ansible/main.yml -i ansible/hosts.cfg` to install required packages on the host
 3. Clone this repository to the server
 4. Set the environment variables
-5. Run `./launch up` to start the services
+5. Run `./launch up` to start the services.
+Launches nginx (proxy and image cache), the html site, the api, and goatcounter (an analytics service).
-6. TODO configure backups

 ### Docker Hub / Github Config to manage images

 - New docker images for ocvt/ocvt-site and ocvt/dolabra are created on each new release via Github Actions (look at the workflow file)
 - Docker Hub username & password is stored in GH Secrets

+### Uptime Robot

+Configure uptime robot to do a check against https://ocvt.club and https://api.ocvt.club/healthcheck